Dispute resolution

 Complaints that can not be resolved through our Complaints Handling Procedure may be resolved through our Dispute Resolution.

 This procedure is open to all Copyright Agency members and licensees.
 Copyright Agency’s Dispute Resolution is voluntary and will only occur when both Copyright Agency and the Copyright Agency member or licensee agrees to have the dispute resolved through this procedure.
 This procedure is designed to resolve disputes between Copyright Agency and a member or licensee.
-There is a separate procedure governing disputes between members.
+There is a separate procedure governing competing claims (disputed allocations) between members.

 A dispute resolution decision will be from an independent expert, chosen between both parties.
 Each party nominates two candidates who are knowledgeable in copyright issues.
 The parties will then jointly choose an expert from these four candidates.

-If the parties are unable to agree on a suitable candidate, the dispute will be referred for expert determination to the Australian Commercial Disputes Centre (ACDC).
+If the parties are unable to agree on a suitable candidate, the dispute will be referred for expert determination to the Australian Disputes Centre (ADC).

 How do I apply?